petrtym/lexbench/README.md

-This repository contains the dataset, raw model outputs, visual assets, and evaluation logs for the research paper: **"Lex: A Neuro-Symbolic Compound AI System for Resource-Efficient Construction Compliance"**.
+This repository contains the dataset, raw model outputs, visual assets, and evaluation logs for the research paper.

 The goal of LexBench is to provide full transparency into the **deterministic reasoning** capabilities of the LEX system and to demonstrate its architecture for safety-critical engineering domains, where probabilistic hallucinations are unacceptable.